andyvasy/relish-test/README.md

 ### /externalapi/photos/{id}

-Returns an array of exactly one photo object in the same format or 404.
+Returns an array of exactly one photo object in the same format, or 404 Not Found.

 Search query string parameters are ignored